 In jurisdictions where law enforcement leadership is either too prideful, or dense to accept our offer to help we focus on being leaders in our churches, neighborhoods, and the very local community.
 If a local police chief or sheriff cannot see what is potentially on the horizon and be wise enough to partner now with moral men of principles, we will not simply abandon our duty to our neighbors.

-- honorably discharged or retired from the Armed Services of the United States (or)
+- honorably retired from the Armed Services of the United States (or)

 - maintain a current SC CWP and/or an 18 USC 926B LEOSA card